minnojs/minno-time/resources/tutorials/hello.md

 Each interaction object has a `propositions` property that holds an array of true/false statements.
 Each one of these statements is evaluated for every player event (i.e. user input), if all the propositions are true for an event then all associated `actions` are executed.
 In this case we check if the input handle equals 'space'.

 Each intercation object also has an `actions` array that hold an array of actions to perform if all `propositions` are evaluated as true.
 In this case the only action is to end this trial.

+### Epilogue (of sorts)
+You've learnt how to create a single trial, and the different elements that compose it.
+The next stage is seeing how different trials come together to form a task.

+We will now go on to creating a simple slideshow.